 Since the passivating layer for silicon solar cells is usually an insulator, any region which has an ohmic metal contact cannot be passivated using silicon dioxide.
-Instead, under the top contacts the effect of the surface recombination can be minimised by increasing the doping.
-While typically such a high doping severely degrades the diffusion length, the contact regions do not participate in carrier generation and hence the impact on carrier collection is unimportant.
+Instead, under the top contacts, the effect of the surface recombination can be minimized by increasing the doping.
+While typically such a high doping severely degrades the diffusion length, the contact regions do not participate in carrier generation, and hence the impact on carrier collection is unimportant.
 In addition, in cases where a high recombination surface is close to the junction, the lowest recombination option is to increase the doping as high as possible.

-A similar effect is employed at the rear surface to minimise the impact of rear surface recombination velocity on voltage and current if the rear surface is closer than a diffusion length to the junction.
+A similar effect is employed at the rear surface to minimize the impact of rear surface recombination velocity on voltage and current if the rear surface is closer than a diffusion length to the junction.
 A "back surface field" (BSF) consists of a higher doped region at the rear surface of the solar cell.
-The interface between the high and low doped region behaves like a p-n junction and an electric field forms at the interface which introduces a barrier to minority carrier flow to the rear surface.
-The minority carrier concentration is thus maintained at higher levels in the bulk of the device and the BSF has a net effect of passivating the rear surface.2
+The interface between the high and low doped region behaves like a p-n junction.
+An electric field forms at the interface, which introduces a barrier to minority carrier flow to the rear surface.
+The minority carrier concentration is thus maintained at higher levels in the bulk of the device, and the BSF has a net effect of passivating the rear surface.2

 - 1. , «Calculation of surface generation and recombination velocities at the Si-SiO2 interface», Journal of Applied Physics, vol. 58, p.
 4267, 1985.